top of page

 What's on display in the Fragile Beauty exhibition?

-But it's not just the photographers who are icons — the images will depict huge names too.
-There'll be portraits of stars from stage and screen including photography of Aretha Franklin, Elizabeth Taylor, the Beatles, and Chet Baker.
+There's portraits of stars from stage and screen including photography of Aretha Franklin, Elizabeth Taylor, the Beatles, and Chet Baker.

 Woman in an open top car with her hair in the wind and drinking a milkshake